-Mike Leonard, a former Boston Red Sox minor leaguer and All-Big East catcher at the University of Connecticut, has been appointed as head baseball coach at Bates College.
+Mike Leonard, a former Boston Red Sox minor leaguer and All-Big East catcher at the University of Connecticut, was appointed as head baseball coach at Bates College in November 2010.

 Leonard was drafted by the Red Sox following an All-Big East career at the University of Connecticut, where he earned his bachelor's degree in political science in 2004.
 He spent four years as a catcher in the Red Sox minor league system, including two months with the Double A Portland Sea Dogs.
 He concluded his professional career in 2009 as a player-coach under former Red Sox catcher Rich Gedman with the Worcester Tornadoes of the independent Can-Am League.

 "Mike is the person best suited to continue the arc of success that has been established with Bates baseball," Bates Director of Athletics Kevin McHugh said at the time of Leonard's appointment.
 McHugh said he was impressed by Leonard's coaching philosophy and his plan for the team's future, which combines "a unique blend" of the influences of some of his former coaches, such as his two head coaches at Connecticut, Andy Baylock and Jim Penders; St. Lawrence head coach Tom Fay; and Red Sox major league coaching assistant Rob Leary, a former minor league instructor for the organization.
 McHugh also cited Leonard's playing background, his coaching experience and "the unique and highly applicable lessons that he learned while playing professionally."

 Jeff Benson enters his third season as an assistant coach in the Bates College baseball program in 2013-14, working with the team's outfielders and hitters.